Kneke/kotlin_multiplatform_quotes/README.md

 Include a simple viewcontroller that shows quotes from a presenter which is present in the common module.

 To build the iOS app just start xcode and open the .xcodeproj from the ios directory.
+Also do a `carthage update` to load all dependencies for the project

 If common module changes since last start it will be rebuild on app start.
 Just run the app on an emulator as any other ios app.

 ## Web